ZcashDePIN/DePINZcash/README.md

 # Run setup
 ./scripts/setup.sh

-# Configure your wallet
+# Configure your wallet(s)
-# Follow the prompts to enter your Solana wallet address
+# Provide your Solana wallet and/or Zcash address for receiving rewards
 ```

 ### Generate Your First Proof